shan-ali/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 Reference: https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/#approval

-## Step 3 Authorize workers(kubelets) to Auto Renew Certificates on expiration
+## Step 4: Authorize Workers (kubelets) to Auto Renew Certificates on expiration

 We now create the Cluster Role Binding required for the nodes to automatically renew the certificates on expiry.
-Note that we are NOT using the **system:bootstrappers** group here any more.
+Note that we are NOT using the `system:bootstrappers` group here any more.
 Since by the renewal period, we believe the node would be bootstrapped and part of the cluster already.
-All nodes are part of the **system:nodes** group.
+All nodes are part of the `system:nodes` group.

 On `controller-1`